ark-network/ark/website/docs/intro.md

 ### ⌨️ Contributing

 We welcome contributions from the community.
-If you'd like to contribute to the reference implementation, please see the [ark](https://github.com/ark-network/ark) repository.
+If you'd like to contribute to the reference implementation, please see the [Ark GitHub repository](https://github.com/ark-network/ark) repository.

 ### 🤓 Protocol Specifications

-🚧 **Work in progress** Follow on the [BOATS](https://github.com/ark-network/boats) repository for updates.
+Follow the [BOATS GitHub repository](https://github.com/ark-network/boats) for updates.

 ### Stay in the Loop